-Your competitive intelligence program is only as good as the insights that it provides.
-The quality of these insights rely on knowing exactly where to conduct your competitive intelligence research.
+The quality of the competitive intelligence insights that your program provides relies on knowing exactly where to conduct your competitive intelligence research.

 When a house is built on a strong foundation, it is built to stay forever.
-Finding the best sources of competitive intelligence to gather is the foundation that your program needs to flourish, especially as the role of competitive intelligence professionals is shifting to become the command central for the entire organization, not just sales.
+Finding the best sources of competitive intelligence to gather is the foundation that your program needs to flourish, especially as the role of competitive intelligence professionals is shifting to become the command central for the entire organization.

-With the right sources of intel in your hands, it is far easier to develop an effective competitive intelligence program.
-From there you’ll be able to find what information matters, why, and to whom it matters to.
-Then the next step is to effectively distribute this information to different teams and ensure they are using the competitive intelligence you have gathered.
+With the right sources of intel in your hands, it’s far easier to develop an effective competitive intelligence program.
+From there you’ll have to discern what information matters, why, and to whom it matters to.
+Then we get into distribution… but that’s for another day.

 Do you know what your competitors really look like?
 We’re not talking about their fancy logos and branding efforts, but the actual people that are driving their business.